Primary and Secondary School

 Payment can be made on the day via cash/cheque/credit card.
 A tax receipt will be provided on the day.

-Extra adults/siblings etc WHO ARE NOT BEING PAID FOR BY THE SCHOOL will enter through the public entrance where they will pay the normal admission fee.
+Extra parents above the ratio will enter through the public entrance where they will pay the normal admission fee.

 CWP will only accept one group payment (no individual payments please).